hydro

 data Object

-Contains: event (2D array with timeseries of a rainfall event).
+Contains: event (array with rainfall values).

 Source: